nikantro888/Logger-Lib/README.md

  ```

   ### <a name='advices'>Recomendations for view binding</a>
-   - For easier migration, remove kotlin synthetic imports from your class to see exactly which lines needs view binding.
+   - For easier migration from synthetic to view binding, remove kotlin synthetic imports from your class to see exactly which lines needs view binding.

 # Resources